longyongx/personal-website/content/authors/admin/_index.md

 I was born and raised in Cleveland, OH before moving to Massachusetts for my undergraduate degree at Amherst College.
 Afterwards, I spent two years in the Benz Lab at the Dana-Farber Cancer Institute in Boston, MA studying alternative splicing pathways.
 For a change of pace, I moved to Sapporo, Japan where I then taught English for a year.

-Currently, I have returned stateside to pursue my MS in biostatistics, with a concentration in health analytics at Case Western Reserve University.
+Currently, I have returned stateside to pursue my MS in biostatistics, with a concentration in health care analytics at Case Western Reserve University.

 I’m interested in studying and learning more about marginalized and underserved populations in healthcare.
 Particularly, I want to look at income disparities, healthcare access, and education.